kej715/COS-Tools/README.md

 - __Pascal__

-If you clone this repository and build and install it, you can use it to cross-compile the COS Tools (i.e., _cal_, _dasm_, _ldr_, and _lib_).
-This will produce an assembler, disassembler, linking loader, and librarian that will run natively on the Cray X-MP and COS.
+If you clone this repository and build and install it, you can use it to cross-compile the COS Tools (i.e., _cal_, _dasm_, _kftc_, _ldr_, and _lib_).
+This will produce an assembler, disassembler, FORTRAN 77 compiler, linking loader, and library manager that will run natively on the Cray X-MP and COS.

 To build the tools to run natively: